mcosovic/JuliaGrid.jl/docs/src/man/generator.md

 |`save = "path/name.xlsx"`| saves results in the xlsx-file |
 ---

-## The Data Structure
+## Data Structure
-The function works with **h5** or **xlsx** extensions as input files, with variables `pmuVoltage` and `pmuCurrents` associated with phasor measurements, and `legacyFlow`, `"legacyCurrent"`, `"legacyInjection"` and `"legacyVoltage"` associated with legacy measurements.
+The function supports the `.h5` or `.xlsx` file extensions, with variables `pmuVoltage` and `pmuCurrents` associated with phasor measurements, and `legacyFlow`, `"legacyCurrent"`, `"legacyInjection"` and `"legacyVoltage"` associated with legacy measurements.
 Further, the function requires knowledge about a power system using variables `bus`, `branch`, `generator` and `"basePower"` variables.

-The minimum amount of information within an instance of the data structure required to run the module requires one variable associated with measurements, and `bus` and `branch` variables.
+The minimum amount of information within an instance of the data structure required to run the module requires one variable associated with measurements if `runflow = 0`, and `bus` and `branch` variables.

-In the following, we describe the structure of measurement variables involved in the input file, while variables associated with a power system are described in [Power Flow](@ref) section.
+Next, we describe the structure of measurement variables involved in the input/output file, while variables associated with a power system are described in [Power Flow](@ref) section.

-The `pmuVoltage` data structure:
+The `pmuVoltage` data structure

 | Column   | Description        | Type                                    | Unit     |
 |:--------:|:-------------------|:----------------------------------------|:---------|